 Since the next day was Friday, it was decided to call back on my own, and calling the hotline, and later the Japanese Embassy in Poland got the information that the visas are ready, so I went to get them.
 The procedure is actually simplified beyond recognition, Japan has kept its promise to the fullest.

-Fly to Japan: the way of a refugee from Ukraine
+Fly to Japan: the way of an evacuee from Ukraine

 After receiving the documents, I immediately went to the airport to take a test for the COVID and buy tickets.
 The fact is that Japan requires COVID tests to be completed on special forms, which are done exclusively in several laboratories (one of them was located near the airport).
 It was also necessary to buy a plane ticket yourself, and there is almost no choice for this in the airport, given the time constraints of the validity of the test.
 But in the end, everything was done with the help of family and relatives and here I am on a plane with a transfer in Turkey.